donnachaforde/donnachaforde.github.io/blogs+posts/jvm-performance-tuning/Java Performance Tuning - Part V - JVM Diagnostics.md

 * A larger memory heap, with sufficient space allocated to the NewGen, can help avoid Major-Collections, though at the cost of prioritizing performance over memory usage.
 * Larger generations can result in longer GC cycles.

 So, what can we conclude from this?

 Well, it would seem reasonable that you’ll need a large enough New-Generation so as not to have to resort to having the GC clear out the Tenured-Generation, thereby incurring the cost of a Major-Collection.
 New objects are allocated in the New-Generation so keeping the memory levels optimal here is key to ensuring smooth performance overall.
 Of course, long-lived objects will eventually be promoted from the New-Generation to the Tenured-Generation so it also follows that this generation needs to be large enough to hold these mature objects, and still leave some room for expansion.
 Should the JVM have to trigger a Major-Collection, then it’s likely it really does need the extra space and it’s critical that it can recuperate some memory.
 Often, depending on the nature and lifecycle of your mature objects, this situation may well be a short precursor to an `OutOfMemory` exception and the termination of your process.

+> [!IMPORTANT]
-**Ultimately, the ideal scenario we want to achieve is to have the lower-cost Minor GC-cycle run as needed and, if at all possible, avoid the more expensive Major GC-cycles entirely.**
+> Ultimately, the ideal scenario we want to achieve is to have the lower-cost Minor GC-cycle run as needed and, if at all possible, avoid the more expensive Major GC-cycles entirely.

 ### GC Behaviour in Practice
 As a practical observation, you’ll find that the Minor GC-cycles kick-in very soon after the process starts, triggering quite frequently thereafter.
 This typically doesn’t affect throughput at all whereas you may well see your application pause when a Major GC-cycle is triggered.
 In fact, unless you explicitly log diagnostic info you may well never really even notice a Minor GC-cycle in effect.
 You may recall from [Part I](./Java%20Performance%20Tuning%20-%20Part%20I%20-%20JVM%20Concepts.md) that I made an analogy with bailing a sinking boat.
 While GC strategies vary, the main job is to ensure there is enough memory free to allocate new objects and keep the ship afloat.
 That’s really what the Minor-GC cycle is doing; clearing out stale memory (i.e. garbage objects) fast enough to make room for fresh memory allocations.
 It merely needs to make room for new objects before limits are reached and in this regard, GC performance has a direct bearing on memory size.

 However, all this depends on the characteristics of your application and you may well need to do some leg-work to gain that level of understanding.
-This is where a profiling tool can help you, not so much with the performance profiling per se but with giving you a better overview of what your application is actually doing or at least indicating which parts of the code base are actively exercised.
+This is where a profiling tool can help you, not so much with the performance profiling _per se_ but with giving you a better overview of what your application is actually doing or at least indicating which parts of the code base are actively exercised.
 In turn, this can help you learn what sort of objects are being allocated and from where.
 I like to use [JProfiler](https://www.ej-technologies.com/products/jprofiler/overview.html), a tool I selected after a short evaluation several years ago.
 Like all sophisticated tools, it takes a little time and effort to become familiar with and to get the full and proper use out of it.
-However, one factor that fed into my decision to opt for JProfiler as because I felt that it was the most intuitive profiler to use and I could quickly become effective.
-As an aside, I’d advise that spending the time and effort needed to understand the tool and the advanced features in particular may well dividends when you find yourself with the need to profile.
+However, one factor that fed into my decision to opt for JProfiler is because I felt that it was the most intuitive profiler to use and I could quickly become effective.
+As an aside, I’d advise that spending the time and effort needed to understand the tool and the advanced features in particular may well pay dividends when you find yourself with the need to profile.

 ### New/Tenured Memory Ratio
 In cases where you don’t have a handle on the characteristics or behaviour of the application, you may want to consider using a trial-and-error approach to determine the optimal ratio between the new and tenured generations.
 Remember that, rather than configuring the size of the New Generation explicitly, you can configure it as a ratio of the Tenured Generation.